 In the summer the mixture is not foamy, and turns color more quickly.

 Take care adding the heavy cream, so pour it slowly.
 The sugar syrup is very hot and will sputter.
-After adding the heavy cream, start stirring continuously with a wooden spoon.
+After adding the cream, it’s ok if the sugar seizes as this will completely dissolve in a few minutes.
+Start stirring continuously with a wooden spoon.
 I find that a flat, straight edge wooden spatula such as this really does a great job because I can feel the bottom of the pot and prevent the mixture from sticking.
 Note that in the summer, there is less crystallization of the sugar.

 In the summer the mixture did not threaten to boil over, whereas in the winter I had to remove the pot from the heat twice to prevent it from boiling over.